(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 … the exact intake of foods differs a lot.

-But here is a list to give you a general idea about which foods you should eat on a daily basis:
+But we have created a list to give you a general idea about which foods you should eat at least regularly, if not daily:

-- Legumes: essential for fibers, healthy carbohydrates, protein, and mineral nutrients
+- Legumes: good for fibers, healthy carbohydrates, protein, and mineral nutrients

 - Vegetables: are full of vitamins, fibers, protein, carbohydrates, and mineral nutrients